The menstruation app aiming to tackle sport's 'last taboo'

 It is still, it seems, a man's world.

-During a recent lecture before around 400 tennis coaches, Brunivels was shocked to learn the largely male crowd did not know about the physiological differences between men and women.
+During a recent lecture before around 400 tennis coaches, Bruinvels was shocked to learn the largely male crowd did not know about the physiological differences between men and women.

-It led Brunivels to ask: what if these male coaches helped women train like women?
+It led Bruinvels to ask: what if these male coaches helped women train like women?
 Would, she wondered, more world records be broken if everyone was better informed, if training was smarter?

 After all, only an athlete at ease with herself and her "invisible troubles" has the bombast to train and perform like a great.